nu-book/cordova-doc/plugins/device/index.md

 - Gets the [product name](http://developer.android.com/reference/android/os/Build.html#PRODUCT) instead of the [model name](http://developer.android.com/reference/android/os/Build.html#MODEL), which is often the production code name.
 For example, the Nexus One returns `Passion`, and Motorola Droid returns `voles`.

-### Tizen Quirks

-- Returns the device model assigned by the vendor, for example, `TIZEN`

-### Windows Phone 7 and 8 Quirks

-- Returns the device model specified by the manufacturer.
-For example, the Samsung Focus returns `SGH-i917`.

 ## device.platform

 Get the device's operating system name.

     var string = device.platform;

-### Supported Platforms

-- Android
-- BlackBerry 10
-- Browser4
-- Firefox OS
-- iOS
-- Tizen
-- Windows Phone 7 and 8
-- Windows 8

 ### Quick Example